cSandrini/pvpsystem-resource/README.md

 # PvP System
 This is a 1v1 and 2v2 resource for FiveM.
-Fight a duel and train your PvP skills with this resource.
+Fight a duel and train your PvP skills in more than one dimension with this resource.
 Contain two arenas `(ymaps)`.

 ### Modes:
 - `1v1` - Train alone against other player